Over the past few years a number of changes have been made to the welfare system in Great Britain. Changes will now be

 Pensioners will not be affected.

-Universal Credit will be one single benefit for people aged 18 to 64 years old paid to each household.
+Universal Credit will be one single benefit for people aged 18 and over but under State Pension age, paid to each household.
 Some 16 and 17 year olds will be able to claim Universal Credit depending on their circumstances.

 Employment Support Allowance

 From October 2016, the amount of time you can claim contribution-based Employment and Support Allowance (ESA) will be limited if you are in the Work Related Activity Group.
 The special conditions will also be removed that previously allowed some young people to get contribution-based ESA.

 Personal Independence Payment

 Personal Independence Payment (PIP) replaced Disability Living Allowance (DLA) for people aged 16 to 64 years from 20 June 2016.
 PIP is a new benefit to help people with disabilities live full, active and independent lives.

 The Benefit Cap was introduced in Northern Ireland from 31 May 2016.
 This limits the amount of benefit people aged 16 to 64 years can get.
 This means you should not get more in benefit payments than you would if you were earning an average wage.
 This is already law in England, Scotland and Wales.